Emjayen/ntfw/README.md

 - `ntfw.exe` Control and configuration tool.
 - `ntfwkm.sys` Kernel-mode driver that implements the core filtering functionality.
-- `ntfwum.exe` (Optional) Provides the web-based authorization server-side.
-Installed as an NT service.
+- `ntfwum.exe` User-mode driver that pairs with the latter to provide core features.
 - `ntfwd.exe` (Optional) Provides the ntfw authorization client-side.
 Installed as an NT service.

 <br>
 <br>

 ### Notes

 - Rules are compiled into a perfect hash-table, providing deterministic O(1) lookup per-packet, and thus performance is not dependent on the number of rules defined.